Yashi-Upadhyayy/YU-Bank-SparksFoundation/README.md

-# YU-Bank-SparksFoundation
+# YU Bank
-This is a short and simple website created using HTML5, CSS3, Javascript, jsp and MySQL under the Sparks Foundation GRIPMAR21 internship.
-Its functionality includes transfer of money and recording of transactions just like in a bank.
+This is a simple website which performs basic operations of a banking system such as transfer of money from person to person and tracking all transactions happened.